 A guide to the trails at Buck’s Pocket State Park

-A nice variety of out-and-back hikes are possible at this state park that’s found where South Sauty Creek’s scenic gorge meets Guntersville Lake.
+A nice variety of out-and-back hikes are possible at this north Alabama state park that’s found where South Sauty Creek’s scenic gorge meets Guntersville Lake.
 Trail choices range from rocky paths on the mountain slopes to relatively flat old roadbeds that closely parallel the lake’s edge.
+Outdoor activity enthusiasts find the alluring views, the untamed setting and the occasional bald eagle encounters drawing them back to the trails at Buck’s Pocket over and over again.
+The woods here can be like a jungle in the summer.
+The hardwoods provide one of Alabama’s best displays of color in the fall, and the area where the creek becomes part of the lake hosts a wide variety of migratory waterfowl in the winter.

-• Trail details that let you know what to expect in regard to terrain and points-of-interest
+- Trail details that let you know what to expect in regard to terrain and points-of-interest

-• A custom map for visual reference to trails and points of interest
+- A custom map for visual reference to trails and points of interest

-• Trailhead pinpointers to help you find a starting point with Google maps
+- Trailhead pinpointers to help you find a starting point with Google maps

-This park is easy to get to from Albertville, Boaz, Guntersville, Fort Payne and Scottsboro.
-If you enjoy hikes of the 1- to 6-hour variety, I hope the following information helps you decide to visit Buck’s Pocket State Park for a hiking adventure of your own.
+If you enjoy hikes of the 1- to 6-hour variety, the following information can help you decide to visit Buck’s Pocket State Park for a trail adventure of your own.

 Custom Buck’s Pocket map for hikers